tanishkaajadhav/BASIC_CPP/README.md

 Stop the program.

-CONCLUSION
+CONCLUSION :
 Basic input and output operations are successfully performed in C++.

 (b) BASIC CALCULATOR – CALCULATOR.cpp

-AIM
+AIM :
 To implement a basic calculator program in C++ to perform arithmetic operations.

-APPARATUS
+APPARATUS :
-PC/Laptop with C++ compiler, text editor/IDE, terminal/console.
+Laptop with C++ compiler (MinGW), Text Editor / IDE (VS Code), Terminal / Console (Command Prompt).

-THEORY
+THEORY :
-C++ provides arithmetic operators such as addition, subtraction, multiplication, division, and modulus.
-A control structure like if-else or switch is used for operation selection.
+A calculator program demonstrates the use of arithmetic operators and control structures in C++.
+The arithmetic operators include:

++ (addition)

+- (subtraction)

+* (multiplication)

+/ (division)

+% (modulus, for integers)

+The program accepts two operands and an operator, then uses decision-making constructs like if-else or switch-case to determine the operation to perform.
+Proper error handling (such as checking division by zero) ensures program reliability.
+This experiment helps understand the integration of operators, variables, and control flow to solve computational problems interactively.

-ALGORITHM
+ALGORITHM :
 Start the program and include necessary header files.

 Declare variables for operands and operator.